 Let’s just say you move into your new place and later down the line a huge construction project begins nearby, affecting the area’s noise and views.
 This is when you might ask for a reduction in the rent price.

-You can write to your landlord with the request.
-If they don’t oblige, you’re able to take it to the tribunal.
+Try avoiding problems by writing to your landlord with the request.
+If they don’t oblige, you’re able to take it to the tenants union tribunal.
+Check out our tips on negotiating rent with your landlord for more help.

 Can my landlord increase the rent?

-Again, this depends which state you’re renting in.
+Again, rent increases depends which state you’re renting in.
 Mainly, the landlord has the right to do this but the renter also has the right to refuse it.
-If you don’t come to a compromise, this can be brought to the tribunal.
+If you don’t come to a compromise, this can be brought to the tenants union tribunal.

-If your landlord springs this on you, be sure to verify their rights on government websites.
+If your landlord springs this on you, be sure to verify their rights on a government website.
+Look up Victoria tenancy laws, rent increases in NSW or tenants’ laws in NSW, or wherever you’re renting, to make sure you stay informed.

 What if I miss paying rent?